MariamHameed/Crawler/README.md

 # Crawler
 Crawler to get the ads from websites such as Pakwheels and OLX.
-Multithreads is used to get the more number of ads from websites in less time.
-Using proxy the IP address is change everytime and IP address never block.
+Multithreading is used to get more ads from websites in less time.
+Using Proxy the IP address changes every time the IP address is never blocked.
 All the data get through crawler saves into the MySql Database.